The American Society for Aesthetic Plastic Surgery Announces 2013 Journalistic Achievement Award Winners

 Recipients include Journalists from W Magazine, The Boston Globe and The Philadelphia Inquirer

-VANCOUVER, CANADA and NEW YORK, NY (May 5, 2012) – Journalists representing Self Magazine, Health.com, The Commercial Appeal, Pittsburgh Tribune, The Dr. Oz Show, and ABC’s World News with Diane Sawyer are among winners receiving top honors in the 2012 American Society for Aesthetic Plastic Surgery (ASAPS) Journalistic Achievement Awards.
-Selected from over 150 entries nationwide, this year’s winners will be presented a certificate of merit and a downloadable video presentation honoring the winners will be featured during the Aesthetic Society’s Annual Meeting in Vancouver and available for public viewing on surgery.org after the Meeting.
-ASAPS, founded in 1967, is the leading national organization of board-certified plastic surgeons specializing in cosmetic surgery of the face and body.
+NEW YORK, NY (April 12, 2013) – Selected from over 125 entries nationwide, journalists representing The Palm Beach Post, the Philadelphia Inquirer, The Boston Globe, W Magazine and KXAN (an NBC affiliate in Austin, Texas), are among winners receiving top honors in the 2013 ASAPS Journalistic Achievement Awards.
+This year’s winners will be presented a certificate of merit and a downloadable presentation that will be featured on the ASAPS’ website (www.surgery.org).
+The Aesthetic Society, founded in 1967, is the leading national organization of board-certified plastic surgeons specializing in cosmetic surgery of the face and body.

 Each year, the American Society for Aesthetic Plastic Surgery honors journalists for their reporting on cosmetic plastic surgery.
-Entries are accepted in six categories: Television Feature, Television News, Newspaper, Magazine, Internet, and Patient Safety.
+Entries are accepted in five categories: Television News, Newspaper, Magazine, Internet, and Patient Safety.

 For more information on the Aesthetic Society’s Journalistic Achievement Awards, visit the Press Center on the Aesthetic Society web site at www.surgery.org.

 PRESENTERS are available for interviews.

 CONTACT THE ASAPS COMMUNICATIONS STAFF.